The two-year curriculum (120 ECTS) consists of seven modules:

 2. Specialisation module (15 ECTS)

-Students choose, usually by the end of the first semester, one of the two specialisation modules.
+Students choose, preferably by the end of the first semester, one of the two specialisation modules.

 2.1 “Analysis of folklore and cultural heritage” module gives in-depth knowledge of the study of folklore and cultural heritage, while emphasizing the concept of intangible cultural heritage.
 Besides current debates in these fields, students are familiarized with analytical approaches to the study of cultural policies and cultural processes.